 How does Dodo NBN compare to other providers?

-Dodo is perceived as a dirt-cheap provider, and while its entry prices are very cheap, its unlimited plans are about on-par.
-With prices starting at about $60 a month for unlimited data, Dodo competes well with big providers such as iiNet, TPG, Telstra and Optus, but some other smaller providers may provide cheaper plans.
+Dodo is perceived as a reasonably cheap provider, and while its entry prices are quite cheap, its unlimited plans are about on-par with other providers.
+With prices starting at about $70 a month for unlimited data, Dodo competes well with big providers such as iiNet, TPG, Telstra and Optus, but some other smaller providers may provide cheaper plans.
 Here’s how Dodo stacks up to the big guys, but you may want to keep reading and see how it stacks up to smaller providers below:

 Dodo Supercharged Plans Compared

-Dodo’s Supercharged plans boast the NBN 50 tier – the second-fastest speed tier available to most Australians.
+Dodo’s Supercharged plans boast the NBN 50 tier – the second-fastest NBN speed tier available to most Australians.
 NBN Co has lowered its CVC charges for Tier 3 of the NBN, which means that providers can pass those savings onto you.
 What this also means is that Dodo must be on its toes to offer competitive rates.
-Providers worth keeping an eye out for are SpinTel, Tangerine and MyRepublic.
-All offer unlimited data for under $70 a month and in some cases set-up fees are low and month-to-month contracts come as standard.

-Is a Dodo NBN plan worth giving a hoot about?
+Is a Dodo NBN plan worth taking a look at?

 Dodo is well-known as an internet provider with competitive plans and a straightforward approach.
 But the question remains – can you find a better deal elsewhere?
 Though Dodo is known as a cut-price deal maker, there are other providers giving it a run for its money.

-- Aside from plan cost alone, customers must also look at set-up fees, modem costs and other associated charges.
+- Aside from plan cost alone, customers must also look at modem costs and other associated charges.

-- Dodo’s month-to-month plans tend to be let down by its $100+ costs for both modem and set-up, while other providers may do away with these charges.
+- Dodo’s month-to-month plans tend to be let down by its $100+ costs for both modem, while other providers may do away with these charges.

-Dodo provides strong incentive to sign up for a year or more, but at what cost?
-While there is $0 set-up with the 24 month contract, being locked in for two years is a serious commitment.
-While Dodo is certainly not an expensive provider by most yardsticks, its set-up fees and other associated costs with its no contract options may make the first month of the plan prohibitive.
-Dodo is worth considering, but shop around and you might be surprised by what you can find!
+Dodo provides strong incentive to sign up for a year, but at what cost?
+While there is $0 set-up with the 12 month contract plan, being locked in for one year is a serious commitment.
+While Dodo is certainly not an expensive provider, its set-up fees and other associated costs with its no contract options may make the first month of the plan a bit pricey upfront.
+Dodo is worth considering for NBN, but shop around and you might be surprised by what you can find!